LiveFreeOrDieSoftware/myHome-Doorcam/SETUP.md

     - Select Camera, and enable
     - Optional: return to Interfacing Options and enable VNC
     - SSH should already be enabled if we added a file named `ssh` to `/boot`
+  - Optional: Go to #2, Network Options and change the Hostname (N1)
   - Reboot

 3. Make Python3 the default version of Python: